Food

 Preparation

-Roll out the dough on a lightly floured surface until thin (approx. 2–3 mm), cut into rounds (about 6–8 cm diameter), place a small spoonful of filling in the center of each round, fold over into a half-moon and press edges to seal firmly (use a bit of water if needed).
-Optionally crimp or decorate edges with a fork.
+Roll out the dough on a floured surface (2–3 mm thick).
+Cut out discs 6–8 cm in diameter.
+Place a spoonful of filling in the center, fold into a half-moon, and seal well (use a little water if needed).
+Optionally decorate the edges with a fork.

 Ingredients